PLNech/musicologist/README.md

-# TODO
-typo tolerance on artists?

 # Examples

-## Play
-__Play the most relevant song__
-> Play some Rolling Stones
-> Play a song for 5 minutes
-> Play a song from 2012

 ## Search
-> Find songs from Rolling Stones
+> Any music released by Eminem?
-> Find songs from Rolling Stones before 2000
+> Find songs made by the Rolling Stones since 2000
-> Find songs released in 2000
+> Find songs released in 1991
-> Do you know music from 1960 to 1969?
+> Do you know music from the seventies?
+> What tunes come from the 70s?
-> Any new song since New Year's Eve?
+> Any new song since New Year's Eve 2000?
 > _TODO Find the fastest song of 2005_

+# TODO
+typo tolerance on artists?

+# FIXME

+- Do you know music from the seventies?
+-> `Searching for songs [missing] the seventies`

+- What tunes come from the 70s?
+-> `input.unknown`